Kulu Sé Mama: Reception

 Scott Yanow of AllMusic commented "Lewis' chanting and colorful percussion make this a unique if not essential entry in Coltrane's discography."
 All About Jazz reviewer Chris May referred to Kulu Sé Mama as "a vibrant and accessible album" and stated that if the title track "had been created in the 2000s, 'Kulu Se Mama' might be labeled groove or even jam band music."
 May also wrote: "Kulu Sé Mama is essential listening for anyone interested in the immediate pre-history of astral jazz."

 In his album liner notes, Nat Hentoff described the title track as "an absorbing, almost trance-like fusion of tenderness and strength, memory and pride.
 And fitting its ritual nature, the singing and much of the playing by the horns have the cadences of a chant."
 Hentoff concludes the notes by stating: "in Coltrane's view of man in the world, there are always further stages to work your way toward.
 The striving is ceaseless.
 It is not striving in competition with others, but rather a striving within the self to discover how much more aware one can become."

 Influence

 A version of "Welcome" appears on the 1973 Santana album titled Welcome.
-The album was made shortly after Carlos Santana met Alice Coltrane, with whom he would later record, for the first time.
+The album was made shortly after Carlos Santana met Alice Coltrane, with whom he would later record.
 Santana stated: "At that time, I felt my whole existence pulled toward John Coltrane."